Ryk van Schoor: Personal history

 Van Schoor was born in Philadelphia, Western Cape in 1921 to Dirk and Catharina van Schoor.
 He was educated at the primary school in Klipheuwel then at Paarl Boys' High where he played hockey for Boland.
 After leaving school he took a post as a clerk in Cape Town, but left his employment in 1948 when he moved to Rhodesia to seek his fortune as a tobacco farmer.
 He married Leonie Krüger, who was the daughter of former international South Africa hooker Theuns Krüger.
 They had three children, but Leonie died before van Schoor and he was a widower for many years.
 He died at a nursing home in Parow in 2009 following an illness.

 Rugby career

-Van Schoor first played rugby at the age of seven, but when he entered Paarl Boys' School he was considered to small to play.
+Van Schoor first played rugby at the age of seven, but when he entered Paarl Boys' School he was considered too small to play.
 As an adult he was 5-foot 9 inches in height, but was broad of shoulder and developed into one of the most feared tacklers in South Africa.
 Van Schoor was also a crash ball specialist, a factor that is believed to have brought him to the notice of the South Africa selectors and won him his first cap. he was first selected to play rugby at provincial level in 1942 for Westen Province, during which time he was playing club rugby for Gardens.
 After moving to Rhodesia in 1948 he switched clubs to Inyazura, and was dropped by Western Province, turning out instead for Rhodesia.